executors/executors/wording.md

 ### `BulkThenExecutor` requirements

-The `ThenExecutor` requirements specify requirements for executors which create execution agents whose initiation is predicated on the readiness of a specified future, and which provide a channel for awaiting the completion of the submitted function object and obtaining its result.
+The `BulkThenExecutor` requirements specify requirements for executors which create execution agents whose initiation is predicated on the readiness of a specified future, and which provide a channel for awaiting the completion of the submitted function object and obtaining its result.

 A type `X` satisfies the `BulkThenExecutor` requirements if it satisfies the `BaseExecutor` requirements, as well as the requirements in the table below.